 How to Make Connections and Forge YOUR Literary Movement

-The internet provides a myriad of ways to connect with influencers, as well as other writers with whom you can learn and grow your craft.
+The internet provides myriad ways to connect with influencers, as well as other writers with whom you can learn and grow your craft.
 Here are just a handful of methods:

 Social Media – A quick Twitter search for #amwriting or #amediting will reveal thousands of writers for you to connect with.
 Facebook pages and groups allow you to keep track of your favorite authors while connecting with writers who are also fans of similar work.
 You can start a board and pin your favourite book covers or author quotes in Pinterest, then watch who follows, or join writing and publishing focused groups on LinkedIn.